-Of the 564 participants, a subgroup of 138 students aged 7-18 (37 DCDP and 101 DCHP) took the SAT-RC (Stanford Achievement Test - Reading Comprehension) test (Traxler, 2000) in addition to the antonym task.
+Of the 564 participants, a subgroup of 138 students aged 7-18 (37 DCDP and 101 DCHP) took the Stanford Achievement Test-Reading Comprehension test (SAT-RC; Traxler, 2000) in addition to the antonym task.

-Testing procedures
+Testing Procedures

 The antonyms task was administered to small groups of participants by deaf researchers, with videotaped instructions and two demonstration items presented by a native signer.
 Participants then viewed two practice items followed by the 13 test items.
 For each item, the video presented the stimulus followed by the four response choices.
 Participants were instructed to select the response that best reflected the opposite of the prompt.
-An example of a question from the response booklet is presented in Figure 1.
+An example of a question from the response booklet is presented in Figure 1, corresponding with (1) here: